 - Forces you to practice

-- Helps determine problems with your shooting technique
+- Helps identify problems with your firing technique

 - Builds confidence in your shooting ability